paultrassaert/Option-Pricing-Risk-Dashboard/README.md

 Designed for quants and traders, it fetches real-time market data to perform live risk analysis, visualizing non-linear sensitivities (3D Greeks), calculating Value at Risk (VaR), and determining optimal early exercise boundaries.

 It solves a common problem: **How to accurately value American options and visualize non-linear portfolio risks?**
+The engine is optimized with advanced caching mechanisms to ensure near-instantaneous recalculations of complex numerical grids.

 ## Key Features